Raphael Saadiq: Video game development and new music

 Saadiq is a featured bass guitar player on Elton John's 2013 album, The Diving Board.

-In 2016 he executive produced Solange Knowles' album, A Seat At The Table, which debuted at number 1 on music charts in the United States.
+In 2016 he executive produced Solange Knowles' album, A Seat at the Table, which debuted at number one on the Billboard 200 and the Top R&B/Hip-Hop Albums chart in the United States.
 He also guest starred in Luke Cage, where he performs his songs "Good Man" and "Angel" at Harlem's Paradise.

 In 2017 he appeared in the award-winning documentary film The American Epic Sessions, directed by Bernard MacMahon, where he recorded the Memphis Jug Band's 1928 song "Stealin' Stealin'". live on the restored first electrical sound recording system from the 1920s.
 Of recording on the system he said, "it's amazing to just look at how it's built, you know just look at the machine itself.
 It just has this like magical sound the way that it's built.
 It's true.
 It's just the truest sound you could ever get".

 In 2017, Saadiq collaborated with Mary J. Blige as a songwriter for the movie Mudbound (2017), for which they both received Academy Award nominations for Best Original Song.

 In 2018, he produced the John Legend holiday themed album, A Legendary Christmas.

 On August 23, 2019, Saadiq released his fifth album Jimmy Lee, to critical acclaim.

 During the COVID-19 pandemic, he released a song on his website called "Rony!
 Roni!
 Roné!", as a nod to his group "Tony!
 Toni!
 Toné!".

-In 2022, Saadiq was credited as a collaborator on multiple songs from Brent Faiyaz's album Wasteland, which debuted at number two on the Billboard 200 chart.
-Saadiq also collaborated with Beyoncé on her seventh studio album Renaissance for which he received two Grammy award nominations.
+In 2022, Saadiq collaborated on multiple songs from Brent Faiyaz's album Wasteland, which debuted at number two on the Billboard 200 chart.
+Saadiq also collaborated with Beyoncé on her seventh and eighth studio albums Renaissance, for which he received two Grammy award nominations, and 2024's Cowboy Carter, for which he was nominated for four Grammys, winning Album of the Year as a songwriter.

+Equipment

+Through the course of his career, Saadiq has often played Fender Telecaster and Stratocaster electric guitars.

+Signature guitar

+In 2024, Fender announced a collaboration with Saadiq to produce a signature guitar model he designed to be available for purchase.
+The limited edition Raphael Saadiq Telecaster features a Dark Red Metallic finish, black binding, black headstock, custom acrylic pickguard, and custom Raphael Saadiq single-coil pickups.
+The model was designed with help from fellow musician Eric Gales, and aesthetically inspired by Saadiq's debut album, Instant Vintage.